hyunsang4072/odin-recipes/README.md

 # odin-recipes

-By the end of this project, I'll be more practical with the usage of Github and html file.
+By the end of this project, I'll be more practical with the usage of Github and HTML.
 I hope that this helps me in the future career I take.